SwedbankPay/developer.swedbankpay.com/_includes/one-click-payments.md

-When a known consumer (where you have attained a consumer-ID or similar) returns to your system, you can use the payment token, using already stored payment data, to initiate enable one-click payments.
+When a known consumer (where you have attained a consumer-ID or similar) returns to your system, you can use the payment token, using already stored payment data, to initiate one-click payments.
 You will need to make a standard purchase, following the sequence as specified in the Redirect or Seamless View scenarios for [credit card][card] and [financing invoice][invoice].
 When making the first `POST` request you insert the `paymentToken` property.
 This must be